-- The policy foundation of a new Registration Data Policy regime, the Registration Data Policy (21 February 2024) is now published and will become effective on 20 August 2025, with the exception of provisions related to the timeline for response to Urgent Requests - This Consensus Policy will become part of ICANN's contractual requirements for Registries and Registrars within 18 months of its adoption and replace the current Interim Registration Data Policy for gTLD (20 May 2019) which currently requires Contracted Parties to continue to implement measures that are consistent with the Temporary Specification (20 May 2018).
-It introduces changes to existing ICANN Policies which rely on, or relate to Registration Data, including the superseding of the Thick WHOIS transition Policy and revisions of the implementation of the Registration Data Access Protocol (RDAP). - The GAC provided input at several stages leading to the adoption of this policy: - Input to the ICANN Board (24 April 2019) before its consideration of the GNSO Policy Recommendations from EPDP Phase 1, in which the GAC deemed the "recommendations to be a sufficient basis for the ICANN Community and organization to proceed with all due urgency to the completion of a comprehensive WHOIS model covering the entirety of the data processing cycle, from collection to disclosure, including accreditation and authentication, which would restore consistent and timely access to non-public registration data for legitimate third party interests, in compliance with the GDPR and other data protection and privacy laws".
-The GAC also highlighted and referenced in this correspondence prior policy concerns it has expressed. - Advice to the ICANN Board in the Montréal Communiqué (6 November 2019), to "ensure that the current system that requires 'reasonable access' to non-public domain name registration is operating effectively" (accepted by the ICANN Board on 26 January 2020) and "to ensure that the ICANN org and the EPDP Phase 1 Implementation Review team generate a detailed work plan identifying an updated realistic schedule to complete its work", which were the subject of follow up in the GAC Communiqués of ICANN70, ICANN71, ICANN72, and ICANN73 and related interactions with the ICANN Board17. - In the latest GAC Comments (21 November 2022), the GAC expressed public policy concerns with the proposed Draft Registration Data Consensus Policy for gTLD including: definition and proposed timelines to respond to urgent requests; collection and publication of reseller data; collection/publication of registration information related to legal entities; need for clear standards around implementation and enforcement; and implementation of a partial system resulting in a policy gap.
-The GAC recalled these concerns in the Cancún Communiqué (20 March 2023)18
+- The policy foundation of a new Registration Data Policy regime, the Registration Data Policy (21 February 2024) is now published and will become effective on 20 August 2025, with the exception of provisions related to the timeline for response to Urgent Requests, for which the Implementation Review Team (IRT) was recently reconvened (see next section on p.11). - This Consensus Policy will become part of ICANN's contractual requirements for Registries and Registrars within 18 months of its adoption and replace the current Interim Registration Data Policy for gTLD (20 May 2019) which currently requires Contracted Parties to continue to implement measures that are consistent with the Temporary Specification (20 May 2018).
+It introduces changes to existing ICANN Policies which rely on, or relate to Registration Data, including the superseding of the Thick WHOIS transition Policy and revisions of the implementation of the Registration Data Access Protocol (RDAP). - The GAC provided input at several stages leading to the adoption of this policy: - Input to the ICANN Board (24 April 2019) before its consideration of the GNSO Policy Recommendations from EPDP Phase 1, in which the GAC deemed the "recommendations to be a sufficient basis for the ICANN Community and organization to proceed with all due urgency to the completion of a comprehensive WHOIS model covering the entirety of the data processing cycle, from collection to disclosure, including accreditation and authentication, which would restore consistent and timely access to non-public registration data for legitimate third party interests, in compliance with the GDPR and other data protection and privacy laws". - Advice to the ICANN Board in the Montréal Communiqué (6 November 2019), to "ensure that the current system that requires 'reasonable access' to non-public domain name registration is operating effectively" (accepted by the ICANN Board on 26 January 2020) and "to ensure that the ICANN org and the EPDP Phase 1 Implementation Review team generate a detailed work plan identifying an updated realistic schedule to complete its work", which were the subject of follow up in the GAC Communiqués of ICANN70, ICANN71, ICANN72, and ICANN73 and related interactions with the ICANN Board8. - In the latest GAC Comments (21 November 2022), the GAC expressed public policy concerns with the proposed Draft Registration Data Consensus Policy for gTLD including: definition and proposed timelines to respond to urgent requests; collection and publication of reseller data; collection/publication of registration information related to legal entities; need for clear standards around implementation and enforcement; and implementation of a partial system resulting in a policy gap.
+The GAC recalled these concerns in the Cancún Communiqué (20 March 2023) and in the Seattle Communiqué (17 March 2025)9.

-17 See Board GAC Advice Scorecards related to each Communinqué at: https://gac.icann.org/activity/icann-action-request-registry-of-gac-advice
+8 See Board GAC Advice Scorecards related to each Communiqué at: https://gac.icann.org/activity/icann-action-request-registry-of-gac-advice

-18 See Issues of Importance to the GAC, Section IV.3 pp.7-8 in the Cancún Communiqué (20 March 2023)
+9 See Issues of Importance to the GAC, Section IV.3 pp.7-8 and Section IV.1.d pp.8-9 respectively.